topo-gps/topo-gps-manual/en/routes/route_extending.rst

 =================
 To extend a route, first go to the route details screen and tap :ref:`Edit > Edit route track <ss-route-edit>` in the bottom right of the screen.

 The route will be loaded in the route planner.
-Make sure that the transportation means is set correctly.
+Make sure that the :ref:`transportation means <sec-transportation-means>` is set correctly.

 Extending route at end
 ----------------------